 If you need food or housing, or if you are able to make a donation, please consider contacting a food bank or homeless shelter.
 If you plan to visit a food bank or shelter, or make a contribution, we suggest you call first.
 In some cases they have moved to another address.
-To see lists of food banks and homeless shelters in California, with contact information click on the following links.

 California has a program called the Work Sharing Unemployment Insurance Program.
 It allows employers to cut back the hours of employees rather than firing them altogether.
 The program pays these employees partial Unemployment Insurance to help make up part of their loss of income while working part time.
 To read more details on this program, click the following link and then scroll down to and click on the link that says "DE 8684".

 The purpose of the score cards below is to tell you the scores that California Communities United Institute (CalComUI) has given to the voting records of California's state legislators on Economic Justice related legislation.

 To review the score cards on our other issue areas, click on " Cal Legislative Score Card" on the left side of this page.